All Episodes

 Convince him we mean him no harm.

-We like you, Mahmoud, and we want you to be our friend.
+If he'd just reach out to us, we like you, Mahmoud, and we want you to be our friend.

 And we want to have good relations with you.

-And Mahmoud says, Yeah, well, give me an independent study.
+And Mahmoud says, yeah, well, give me an independent study.

 Who the hell are you?

-And so they walked out of dinner, no doubt perplexed and probably hurt.
+And so they walked out of dinner, no doubt, perplexed and probably hurt.

 Feelings were no doubt hurt.

-Why Mahmoud Ahmadinejad rejected them.
+Took it very personally, why Mahmoud Ahmadinejad rejected them.

-And this is yeah, that's right.
+And this is, yeah, that's right.

 This is just how we parody how negotiations would go.

-Could well, okay, would you say you at least believe the Holocaust?
+Well, okay, would you say you at least believe the Holocaust?

 Nope.